Cape Town to Zanzibar Tour (Comfort)

 Some of the activities you can take part in on this tour.

-Included in the Tour Price
+Included in the Tour Price:

 • Traditional Dinner

-• Scenic walk along the rim of Fish River Canyon / Visit to Quiver Tree Forest and Giants Playground
+• Scenic walk along the rim of Fish River Canyon

-• Full Day Game Drive through Savuti Game Reserve in 4×4 safari vehicles
+• Full Day Game Drive Moremi Game Reserve

 • Chobe National Park Boat Cruise